GispoCoding/NLSgpkgloader/README.md

 This plugin lets users download NLS.fi open MTK data (CC-BY 4.0) using QGIS3.
 It utilizes the NLS Open data file updating service (Atom feed).
 You need to order a user-specific identification key from NLS to be able to use this plugin: http://www.maanmittauslaitos.fi/en/e-services/open-data-file-download-service/open-data-file-updating-service-interface.

 The plugin is still in beta-development.
-Please report issues to mikael@gispo.fi.
+Please report issues preferably to Issues or to tuki@gispo.fi.

 **Developed by [Gispo Ltd.](https://www.gispo.fi)**